During An Internship

 Be sure to thank everyone who helped you.
 Write a formal thank you letter to your supervisor.

-During your internship, is there something that makes you uncomfortable with others' ethics or behavior?
-Do not hesitate to contact the Pomerantz Career Center, your internship course instructor, or even local or University police.
+If something makes you uncomfortable with others' ethics or behavior at your internship, and you do not feel comfortable talking to Human Resources about it, do not hesitate to contact guidance on campus.
 Discrimination, harassment, aggression and illegal behavior do not belong in the workplace.